 Official 7 Day National Weather Service Forecast (CAZ015)

-Saturday: Sunny.
-Highs 77 to 83.
-Light winds becoming south around 10 mph in the afternoon.
+Saturday: Mostly sunny.
+Highs 87 to 93.
+Light winds becoming south around 10 mph with gusts to around 20 mph in the afternoon.

 Product Disclaimer